 1994 (Busy Year)

-Allen’s “research” in Europe forms the basis of the proposed *new* diagnostic standard at the CDC’s Dearborn conference.
+Allen’s “research” with Dressler forms the basis of the proposed *new* diagnostic standard at the CDC’s Dearborn conference.
 The Lyme disease case definition now means that only the HLA-linked bad-knee cases are counted.
 The other 85% of victims are now denied diagnosis and treatment, sent to psych, and slandered to death.

 Lyme is no longer a multi-system disease that can be diagnosed clinically, without serologic testing.
 Now, you have to jump through 18 hoops while patting your head, rubbing your tummy, and repeating, “Lyme disease is only a knee.
 Lyme disease is only a knee.
 Lyme disease is only a knee.”